botsworld1/thakudu/README.md

 This is an open source project, you are responsible for everything you do.

-Absolutely, surya executives do not accept responsibility.
+Absolutely, thakudu executives do not accept responsibility.

 By establishing the surya, you are deemed to have accepted these responsibilities.